quixdb/squash/squash/plugins/fastlz/fastlz.md

 ## License ##

-The fastlz plugin and FastLZ itself are boh licensed under the [MIT License](http://opensource.org/licenses/MIT).
+The fastlz plugin and FastLZ itself are both licensed under the [MIT License](http://opensource.org/licenses/MIT).